camaraproject/DeviceDataVolume/README.md

 ## Scope

-* Service API “DeviceDataVolume” (see [APIBacklog.md](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md))
+* Service APIs “Device Data Volume” and "Device Data Volume Subscriptions" (see [APIBacklog.md](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md))
-* The API provides the customer with the ability to:
+* The service APIs provide the customer with the ability to:
   * get detailed insights into the customer's data usage status
   * get alerts when the customer's data usage status changes
-* Describe, develop, document, and test the APIs
+* Describe, develop, document, and test the service APIs
 * Started: August 2024

 ## Release Information